 The reading research group develops theoretical and computational models of reading and spelling.
 It uses these models as the basis for investigating how children learn to read and spell, why some children have so much difficulty (developmental dyslexia and dysgraphia), and how reading and spelling can break down after brain damage (acquired dyslexia and dysgraphia).
 The neural basis of both normal and impaired reading can be investigated using brain-imaging techniques such as event related potentials (ERP) and magnetoencephalography (MEG).
 Our findings inform educational and clinical practice and the development of targeted treatment programs for reading and spelling disorders.
-Our researchers have developed a variety of testing programs which are provided on the MOTIf website.
+From these fundings the group has built and now runs the Macquarie University Reading Clinic.
+Our researchers have also developed a variety of testing programs which are provided on the MOTIf website.
 Tests on this site are available for clinicians and teachers, and free registration is required for access.

 The Reading Research Group also has links with the ARC Centre of Excellence in Cognition and its Disorders (CCD), and in particular the CCD's Reading Program.

 A randomised control trial of the effect of phonics on grapheme-phoneme correspondence knowledge